 Late Fees are a whole different animal!
 These fees are specific to parents arriving late (or early for that matter) and are to hopefully discourage chronic late pick-ups.

 Most providers take a hint from the larger daycare centers with this policy and charge Late Fees by the minute.
+Yes, I said the minute!
 Meaning for every minute a parent is late, there is some uncomfortable (dollar amount) fee imposed.

 I would say I think having specific hours of use in your contract would be essential for trying to keep parents in line with drop-off times as well as pick-up times.
 This one like many other additions to my contract came from experience.
 Yep, one day everybody arrived early!